openstack/keystone/doc/source/configuration.rst

 ``keystone-manage credential_setup`` will populate ``[credential] key_repository`` with new encryption keys.
-This must be done in order for credential encryption to work.
+This must be done in order for proper credential encryption to work, with the exception of the null key.
 This step should only be done once.

 ``keystone-manage credential_rotate`` will create and rotate a new encryption key in the ``[credential] key_repository``.
 This will only be done if all